Judging will occur in three rounds:

 Round One: Prior to the Symposium, the project abstracts, summaries, or creative statements written by the students are screened using the five criteria (listed below) with particular emphasis on sound methodology.

-Round Two: Student presenters who are accepted to the Symposium will be granted access to a Webcourse where they will upload their poster prior to the event.
+Round Two: Student presenters who are accepted to the Symposium will upload their poster image to Oxford Abstracts prior to the event.
 Faculty judges will have access to review these submissions.
-Students who do not submit to the Webcourse will not be eligible to receive scholarship awards.
-Judging teams then discuss these to prepare to visit each poster
+Students who do not submit their posters in advance will not be eligible to receive scholarship awards.
+Judging teams then discuss these to prepare to visit each poster at the Symposium event.

-Round Three: During the public presentation phase of the Symposium, which will occur via Zoom, at least one judge will interview presenters and arrive at a final determination as to the best Symposium projects in the judges’ respective categories.
+Round Three: During the public presentation phase of the Symposium, at least one judge will interview presenters and arrive at a final determination as to the best Symposium projects in the judges’ respective categories.
 The final determination is made the day of Symposium and scholarships are presented to students at the Award Ceremony.

 Community members from across campus serve as the judges for the Symposium.
 Judges come from various disciplines.
 Ensuring that your project is straightforward and clear for an audience of educated non-experts (i.e. professors in other departments) is a good practice when you are preparing your poster.